jjodl/MQ-Advanced-pot-public/Uniform/README.md

 ## 3. Setup

 ### 3.1 Create drbdpool
+**NOTE:** For this lab environment the following commands have already been done for you.
+This is hear for reference for you.

 ```
 $ lsblk (Verify the second disk (xvdc) is available)
 $ pvcreate /dev/xvdc